omgnetwork/ios-sdk/documentation/client.md

 let client = HTTPClientAPI(config: configuration)
 ```

-- If you are running a standalone version of the eWallet:
+- If you are running a standalone version of the eWallet, you can sign up and sign in your users directly from the SDK:

 You can retrieve an authentication token using the `HTTPClientAPI.login`.
 This call does not require an `authenticationToken` to be set to the `ClientCredential`, so you can do the following: